rubyfu/RubyFu/module_0x3__network_kungfu/tns_enumeration.md

 0110   30 2e 31 33 29 28 50 4f 52 54 3d 31 35 32 31 29  0.13)(PORT=1521)
 0120   29 29                                            ))
 ```

+Now base on our understanding, let's to build and equevlant request using ruby.